brunorijsman/dske-python/docs/protocol-guide.md

  * Each KMS (client node) can only have one local SAE (encryptor) and it is assumed that the SAE ID is equal to the client node name.

- * The `GET` method for the `Get key` interface does not support the query parameters `number` or `size`.
-Only one key of the default size can be retrieved.
+ * The `GET` method for the `Get key` interface does not support the query parameter `number`.
+   Only one key can be retrieved per API call.

  * The `POST` method for the `Get key` interface is not supported.